This is going to be one of those “whiplash moments” I previously warned about.I’m a Social Worker…

 In uncertain times we can often make the wrong choice for what we feel , at the time to be the right reasons and that was so true for me when I unfortunately took a job I thought I would like.
 When you are forced to leave a job you love, due to no fault of your own, where you are a vital part of a successful team and you are respected, it can be very hard to adjust one’s own expectations.
 I sought out a similar position, provided 8 letters of professional recommendation and was very clear about what type of responsibilities I wanted and what I was capable of bringing to the position.
 I had been taught to be confident in my skills and to only seek positions that allow those abilities to shine and grow, to identify the role I wanted to play in an organization and how my unique skill set could bring that to fruition.
 It was at that time that professional promises were made and responsibilities were agreed upon, the job was offered and I happily accepted.
 I knew what I wanted in my new job , I had asked for it and I got it, not because they simply offered it, but because I was able to articulate my goals ,my abilities and how I could be beneficial to the team.
 However, what I soon found at my new job was a change in leadership, which almost immediately had me asking myself if I had made a mistake.

 Good leaders do not have to be experts at everything, but they do have to be aware of the deficits in their knowledge and have the ability to surround themselves with people who are experts, and be confident enough to listen to them when needed.
-This can be a challenge for some and appeared to be problematic for my new boss which quickly resulted in unprofessional /unethical choices, and eventually lead to an extremely hostile work environment.
+This can be a challenge for some and appeared to be problematic for my new boss.

-I’ve never been one to feel trapped by a citation, I have always found a way to make things work but the toxic workplace and unfulfilled professional opportunities lead me to leave after only 10 months due to the emotional distress I felt everyday.
-This was not an easy decision for me, but after discussing the issues with my husband I knew it wasn’t where I needed to be, but leaving meant more than just looking for another job, more than going through this whole process again, it also meant turning down the federal grant money I had recently been awarded that would have paid off my sizable student loan debt.
-However, turning it down was easier than I thought it would be because in order to receive the money I would have been required to make a 2 year commitment to clinic and it was not worth it to stay.
+I’ve never been one to feel trapped by a situation, I have always found a way to make things work but after only 10 months my husband and I decided it just wasn’t going to work and I was so unhappy I started looking for a new job This was not an easy decision for me, I knew it wasn’t where I needed to be, but leaving meant more than just looking for another job, more than going through this whole process again, it also meant turning down the federal grant money I had recently been awarded that would have paid off my sizable student loan debt.
+However, turning it down was easier than I thought it would be because in order to receive the money I would have been required to make a 2 year commitment to the clinic and it was not worth it to stay.

 Professional and personal goals can sometimes dictate the job offer you except even more so than money.
-Recently while interviewing I was offered a clinical position in a state prison providing mental health services to adolescent boys age 12-22 and the pay was well, lets just say it was significant, but the position environment and schedule offered no work/ life balance, didn’t fit my needs and at that time I was already in a position that was becoming detrimental to my health due to stress, so I turned it down, which was not an easy thing to due considering I was leaving a job where if I stayed my student loans would be paid off, but I had to do what was best for me and keep interviewing.
+Recently while interviewing I was offered a clinical position and the pay was well, lets just say significantly more than I had been making but it just didn’t fit my personal needs, so I turned it down, which was not an easy thing to do .
+I had decided I was leaving a job where if I stayed my student loans would be paid off, but I had to do what was best for me and my family so I keep interviewing.
 I eventually was offered and accepted a position as MISA Coordinator ( Director of Behavioral Health ) with a small non profit agency that would allow me to achieve both my professional goals and my personal needs.
 The work environment was more collaborative and promoted a healthy work/life balance and even though it didn’t pay the most the benefits to my career growth were significant and it allowed me more time with my family.
 However, in accepting this job I broke one of my own professional rules, it was grant funded and I had swore I would never take a job that had an expiration date, but after discussing it with my husband we decided the potential for professional growth was worth the risk , and the truth is that changing jobs will always be risky, and as my luck would have it the funding for my current position is no longer available and I was once again forced to find a new job.

 While I take the pictures off the wall and pack up my office preparing for the next opportunity I stop and think about what I have gained from my time in this job.
 I have truly enjoyed the experience and feel I have grown as a clinician, a supervisor and had an opportunity to develop new skills in my leadership role.
 Although I am sad because I am saying goodbye to the friends I have made, my colleges and my patients I am looking forward to the nest step in my professional journey.